This post may contain affiliate links. To read our affiliate policy, click here.

 The ingredients of the Pure Haven shampoo are as follows:

-As I mentioned above, surfactants are foaming agents in a shampoo.
-The Pure Haven safest shampoo has coco glucoside as a foaming agent.
-Before we talk about this ingredient in detail, I would like to say a few words about coconut allergy because, as its name suggests, coco glucoside is produced from coconut.
+To begin with, surfactants are foaming agents in a shampoo.
+As for the Pure Haven safest shampoo, it has coco glucoside as a foaming agent.
+Since coco glucoside is produced from coconut, I would like to say a few words about coconut allergy.

 A few words about coconut allergy